 Where it all began

 Most of the time I would be approached with “You seem good with a camera, you should photo some matches.” or “I see you have a camera, fancy coming to take pictures of our games.”
 To begin with, it seemed hard working with people I didn’t know or even let them know what I was and where they could even see my work.

-Within the University itself I have had a lot of opportunities for practise and getting my name out there with the large sporting events they offer such as their internal Super teams and the external Aber 7s tournament.
-Aber 7s 2016 treated me very well, with the Students Union naming me their official photographer for the weekend, only emphasising my passion of sports photography.
+Within the University itself, I have had a lot of opportunities for practice and getting my name out there with the large sporting events they offer such as their internal Super teams and the external Aber 7s tournament.
+Aber 7s 2016 treated me very well, with the Students Union naming me their official photographer for the weekend, only emphasizing my passion for sports photography.
 This is also apparent with sports teams themselves including the opportunities to travel with Tarannau Cheerleaders to Birmingham and with the University Equestrian team to Anglesey.

 A quick thank you to everyone who has supported me so far and helped me get to where I am today, even if I have been unbearable for the last three years!